by Johanna Bassols: Tap into the Innate Intelligence of the Heart…

 And finally, the electromagnetic field of the heart is about 60 times greater in amplitude than the brain, and permeates every cell in the body.
 The magnetic component is approximately 5,000 times stronger than the brain’s magnetic field and can be detected several feet away from the body with sensitive magnetometers.

-How to Think with the Heart’s Wisdom
+Thinking with the Heart’s Wisdom

 - Focus on the heart (and heart chakra).
 This sends a signal to the heart that you seek its intelligence.